 | Target User | Startups to enterprise | Mid-market to enterprise |

-| Card Networks | Visa | Visa, Mastercard |
+| Card Networks | Visa or Mastercard, program-dependent | Visa, Mastercard |

 | Pricing Model | Usage-based, transparent | Custom, contract-based |